sravan-dascorp/Poojyam_Vettu_Clone/README.md

 # Poojyam_Vettu_Clone

-some bugs present that maes it impossiblre  to win!
+some bugs present ,that sometimes  prevents player  from winning!